BES-Guide/data-management/README.md

 # BES Guide to Data Management

-Zenodo DOI
+Zenodo DOI: 10.5281/zenodo.20180522

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

 This is the [Quarto](https://quarto.org/) version of the 2nd edition of British Ecological Society's "Guide to Data Management".
-A print version of this guide has also been [published as a PDF file on Zenodo](ADD LINK).
+A print version of this guide has also been [published as a PDF file on Zenodo](10.5281/zenodo.20180522).

 The rendered website is here: